-The HouseCharlotte program provides 10-year, deferred, forgivable loans to qualified applicants.
+The HouseCharlotte program provides 5-year,10-year, or 15-year deferred, forgivable loans to qualified applicants.
 Funds can be used for downpayment, closing cost or interest rate buy down.

 - Families with incomes that are 110% or less of the HUD AMI are eligible for assistance.

 - Participants must complete a pre-purchase homebuyer education program.

 - The home must be a family's primary residence and be located in one of designated within the City of Charlotte limits.